This post may contain affiliate links. Please read our disclosure policy.

 Step 4:

-Return to oven for 7-10 minutes or until shrimp are done.
+Return to oven until shrimp are done.

 Serving Suggestions